 Rights of Nonriparian Owner

 Although the law states that a riparian owner who does not license a blind on his shore by August 31 forfeits the privilege for that season, it does not mean a nonriparian owner can erect or license a blind on the property of another without permission.
 If a landowner has not licensed a stake or a blind by August 31, a nonriparian owner may license a location in the public waters in front of such land, providing no other location within 500 yards has been so licensed.
 Such blind shall not be located in a marked navigation channel.
-A nonriparian license for a blind that was licensed the previous year as a nonriparian blind can be purchased from July 1 through August 15, and a plate with current decal must be affixed to a stake or blind by August 31.
+A nonriparian license for a blind that was licensed the previous year as a nonriparian blind can be purchased from July 1 through August 15, provided that a new riparian license has not been staked within 500 yards of that location, and a plate with current decal must be affixed to a stake or blind by August 31.
 A nonriparian license for a blind or blind site not previously licensed the year before can be purchased from September 1 through October 15, and a plate and current decal must be affixed to it by November 1.